These sites contain great information, although we do not endorse everything presented. Read with discretion.

 High-Demand Church: Post Assembly Musings - Editor's blog, mostly related to the Assembly and spiritual abuse in some way.

 How Cults Work - Excellent brief easy-to-read overview about cults, that gives a lot of good basic information and dispels many misconceptions.
 Scroll to the bottom of the page for a link to the parent organization, Cult Watch (same URL).
 One of the best features is the "Mind Control Toolbox" under the "Cults" tab.

-National Association for Christians in Recovery website - Christian site that offers substantial help for recovery from trauma and spiritual abuse, as well as addictions.
+National Association for Christians in Recovery website - offers substantial help for recovery from trauma and spiritual abuse, as well as addictions.
 A goldmine of good articles.
-One example is an interview with David Augsburger, Forgiveness and Its Imitations.
-Very clarifying.
+One example is an interview with David Augsburger, Forgiveness and Its Imitations--very clarifying.